Developers

 mentionwell-mcp-docs | None — public | Search and answer Mentionwell’s official docs.
 Drop into Claude / Cursor / ChatGPT and they’ll answer Mentionwell questions correctly. |

-mentionwell-mcp-account | PAT (mw_pat_*) | List sites, fetch articles, run Connect, verify webhooks, import posts, generate articles.
-Full account control. |
+mentionwell-mcp-account | PAT (mw_pat_*) | List sites & status, read/update brand context, probe a domain, run Connect, verify webhooks, import existing posts.
+Account onboarding & delivery control. |

 Install in Claude Desktop